singhnishesh/IRDC_AS_Recurrent-Neural-Network/README.md

 1.Run the file "Data preprocessing.py".
-This creates a new csv fileDelete "Rover_Displacement.csv".
+This creates a new csv file.

+2.Delete "Rover_Displacement.csv".

-2.Run "RNN_reactive.py" or "RNN_active.py"
+3.Run "RNN_reactive.py" or "RNN_active.py".